Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 # Diatom Consortia: Metagenomic and Metatranscriptomic Pipeline
 This repository documents the workflow used to assemble, polish, bin, classify, annotate, and compare genomes and transcriptomes from a diatom-associated microbial consortium.
-The pipeline combines long-read metagenomic assembly, short-read polishing, metagenomic binning, contig-level taxonomic screening, organelle identification, transcriptome analysis, BRAKER4 ET gene prediction, nuclear-enriched genome generation, functional annotation, expression integration, comparison with the reference diatom *Phaeodactylum tricornutum*, and Hi-C read mapping/contact-network analysis.
+The pipeline combines long-read metagenomic assembly, short-read polishing, metagenomic binning, contig-level taxonomic screening, organelle identification, transcriptome analysis, BRAKER4 ET gene prediction, nuclear-enriched genome generation, functional annotation, expression integration, nucleotide-level comparisons with the reference diatoms *Phaeodactylum tricornutum* and *Thalassiosira pseudonana*, and Hi-C read mapping and contact-network analysis.

-The final gene table is a clean BRAKER4 isoform-level table with one row per predicted protein isoform.
+The final gene table retains one row per BRAKER4 predicted protein isoform and includes separate gene-linked nucleotide-similarity fields for *P. tricornutum* and *T. pseudonana*.
+These fields are screening results and are not interpreted as confirmed orthology.

 ---